tom-and-the-toothfairies/pathways/doc/FEATURES.md

 ### Testing
 This feature is tested manually.

-First, open up the tail of the panacea logs:
+First, open up the tail of the Panacea logs (the system must be running to do this):
 ```bash
 $ sudo docker-compose logs -f panacea
 ```